Club history

 Standards continued to improve, with club members representing Great Britain in the Olympics in 1908,1964, 1988 and 2004.

-We have had various Olympians from the club, the first recorded was Harry Sewell, who ran the Steeplechase in the 1908 London Olympics, also Arthur Keily, Marathon in Rome 1960, also of note is Mike Bullivant, Tokyo 1964, then Phil Harries in Seoul 1988 and then the winter Olympics in 2002, Salt Lake City.
+We have had various Olympians from the club; the first recorded was Harry Sewell, who ran the steeplechase in the 1908 London Olympics.
+Arthur Keily ran the marathon in Rome 1960, and other Olympians include Mike Bullivant, Tokyo 1964, and Phil Harries in Seoul 1988 and then the winter Olympics in 2002, Salt Lake City.

-National 12 Stage Road Relay Champions, 4 times 1959-62 this was the London to Brighton relay.
+National 12 Stage Road Relay Champions, four times 1959-62; this was the London to Brighton relay.

-As a result of this, the club moved its HQ from The Wagon and Horses (near St. John’s Church on Ashbourne Road) to Moorways, and in 1989 the present day clubhouse was built onto the back of the grandstand.
+As a result of this, the club moved its HQ to Moorways, and in 1989 the present day clubhouse was built onto the back of the grandstand.

-In 1949 in response to the efforts of a local education officer, a Ladies athletic club was formed in Derby, and by 1958 members were achieving National, International, and Olympic honours, the most celebrated being the 2000 World Long Jump Champion Fiona May.
+In 1949, in response to the efforts of a local education officer, a ladies athletic club was formed in Derby, and by 1958 members were achieving national, international, and Olympic honours, the most celebrated of these being the 2000 World Long Jump Champion Fiona May.

 1946: Geoff Saunders U18 Men Youths